lindseyspratt/proscript/README.md

 There are two major enhancements in this fork: builtins to work with the DOM (Document Object Model) of HTML and a proper interactive Prolog tracing debugger that can be used in the client web page (using a JQuery Terminal).
-For the DOM enhancements there is a javascript function proscriptls_init("goal") that can be called in <body> onload to run a Prolog query to initialize the HTML environment. proscriptls("goal") can be used in handlers in the HTML page where the evaluation shares the same predicate assertions as that set up by the proscriptls_init ls function.
+For the DOM enhancements there is a javascript function proscriptls_init("goal") that can be called in &lt;body> onload to run a Prolog query to initialize the HTML environment. proscriptls("goal") can be used in handlers in the HTML page where the evaluation shares the same predicate assertions as that set up by the proscriptls_init ls function.

-The primary documentation is in docs/index.html.
+The primary documentation is index.html.

 ## Organization
 ### The engine implementation: WAM and builtins